Site History and Significance

 2016 World Monuments Watch

-The 2016 World Monuments Watch supports the efforts of the National Museums and Monuments of Zimbabwe to implement a plan that will turn Great Zimbabwe into a center of excellence in archaeological site management.
-Mapping the various species of vegetation in the area, including lantana, and developing strategies for their control that are informed by international experience and involve local communities will help reveal the aesthetic value of the monument and contribute to its sustained enjoyment.
+The inclusion of the site on the 2016 World Monuments Watch supported the efforts of the National Museums and Monuments of Zimbabwe to implement a plan that would turn Great Zimbabwe into a center of excellence in archaeological site management.
+Mapping the various species of vegetation in the area, including lantana, and developing strategies for their control that are informed by international experience while involving local communities will help reveal the aesthetic value of the monument and contribute to its sustained enjoyment.

-Watch Day, a two-day awareness raising campaign in March 2017 that consisted of group discussions and workshops, culminated with a group march to Great Zimbabwe to promote the need for cooperation among the different stakeholders in the protection and preservation of the site.
+A two-day awareness campaign in March 2017 that consisted of group discussions and workshops culminated in a group march to Great Zimbabwe to promote the need for cooperation among the different stakeholders in the protection and preservation of the site.
 Along the way, experts demonstrated the proper methods of removing and disposing of the invasive plants that threaten to overrun the fragile monuments.

 In 2018, the site received an award from the Ambassadors Fund for Cultural Preservation.
 With this support, WMF began a project in collaboration with the National Museums and Monuments of Zimbabwe to improve methods of controlling the pervasive growth of lantana and implement a monitoring system to measure movement in the most vulnerable wall sections.
 Physical conservation work has focused on collapsed sections of wall in the Hill Complex.
 The ongoing project will also include a training program for skilled local masons on best practices for dry stone conservation at World Heritage Sites.
 The methods developed in the program will subsequently be implemented at other medieval zimbabwe sites like Zinjanja.
 A two-week field school for university students focused on skills like mapping, observation, risk assessment, and project budgeting.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.